erikkostashuk/Contacts-App-Flutter/README.md

-# Contacts-App-Flutter
+# Contacts-App
-A simple contacts app using local storage created using the Flutter mobile framework.
+A contacts app using local storage built with the Flutter mobile framework.